oragono/oragono-site/specs.md

  - IRCv3: <a href="http://ircv3.net/">http://ircv3.net/</a>

+Oragono also implements these specifications:

+ - <a href="/maxline.html">oragono.io/maxline</a> - Longer IRC lines.

-Oragono also implements these draft specifications:
+Oragono also implements these draft IRCv3 specifications:

  - <a href="http://ircv3.net/specs/core/message-tags-3.3.html">message-tags</a> - Message Tags 3.3.